chihyinwang/Notes-Successful-Negotiation/README.md

 - Looked at negotiation from the other side?
 - Used reciprocity when trading interests?
 - Kept a big picture perspective?

+# 📍 Negotiation Exercise

+## 🔷 Game Plan

+### 🔶 1.0 Prepare: Plan Your Negotiation Strategy

+1. Preliminary Question: Should I negotiate?
+2. Is this a position-based or interest-based negotiation?
+3. Am I trying to resolve a dispute or make a deal?
+4. How should I analyze a negotiation?
+    - BATNA
+    - stretch goal, reservation goal, ZOPA,...
+5. Is this a cross-cultural negotiation?
+6. How should I handle ethical issues?
+7. Should I use an agent to negotiate for me?

+### 🔶 2.0 Negotiate: Use Key Tactics for Success

+1. Get to know the other side
+2. Understand your power
+    - Both sides' BATNA
+    - Can I weaken their power?
+3. Use psychological tools — and avoid traps